StevenMDixon/IJScript/README.md

 # BadJavaScript
-A testament to how bad JS can get
+A Testament to how bad JS can get without style guides.

 ## Goal